ZEISS-PiWeb/PiWeb-Api/_pages/API/v1.4/DataService/024-dataservice-catalogs.md

 To create a new catalog, the catalog object must be transmitted in the request's body.
 A valid request contains a unique identifier, the catalog name and the valid attributes.
 Catalog entries are optional.
 All valid attributes must be added as catalog attributes beforehand (see <a href="#{{page.sections['dataservice']['secs']['configuration'].anchor}}">{{page.sections['dataservice']['secs']['configuration'].title}}</a>).

 {{ site.images['info'] }} If no catalog entries are specified, an empty catalog entry with key '0' and attribute value(s) 'not defined' ( in case of alphanumeric attributes ) is created by default.

+{{ site.images['info'] }} If catalog entries are specified entering -1 as catalog entry's key lead server to generate a new unique key for that entry.
 {% endcapture %}
 {% assign exampleCaption="Adding the catalog InspectorCatalog" %}